Skip to main content

 Technical Analysis

-CVE-2026-35200 describes an interpretation conflict vulnerability in parse-community's parse-server where files uploaded with an allowed filename extension but a differing Content-Type header are accepted.
-The Content-Type header is forwarded to storage adapters without validation, causing adapters such as S3 or GCS to serve files with mismatched Content-Type headers.
-This can lead to inconsistent handling of files by clients.
+CVE-2026-35200 describes an interpretation conflict vulnerability (CWE-436) in parse-server where uploaded files can have a filename extension allowed by the system but a differing Content-Type header.
+The Content-Type header is passed directly to storage adapters without validation, causing adapters such as Amazon S3 or Google Cloud Storage to serve files with mismatched Content-Type headers.
+This can lead to incorrect content handling by clients.
 The vulnerability affects parse-server versions prior to 8.6.73 and 9.7.1-alpha.4.
-The default GridFS adapter is not vulnerable because it determines Content-Type based on the filename at serving time.
-The issue has been fixed in the specified versions.
+The default GridFS storage adapter is not vulnerable because it determines Content-Type based on the filename at serving time.
+The vulnerability has a low CVSS score of 2.1 and no known exploits in the wild.

 Potential Impact